Shih-Yu/Articles/Cronos_Setup/truffle_config.md

 >We won't get into too much of the code since this tutorial is more about deploying a contract using Truffle to the Cronos Testnet.
 Here is information on writing smart contracts using [Solidity](https://docs.soliditylang.org/en/latest/)

-Before moving on to configure the network, we will have to write a migration script.
+Next, we will have to write a migration script.

 Inside the ```migrations``` directory, add another file and name it ```2_deploy_SimpleStorage.js```